mala-project/mala/docs/source/CONTRIBUTE.md

 # Contributions

-MALA is open source software and based on the work of many people.
-The MALA team always welcomes contributions, but kindly asks potential contributors to adhere to the following suggestions in order to keep the overall quality and maintainability of the code high.
+MALA is an open-source software and is built upon the collaborative efforts of many contributors.
+The MALA team warmly welcomes additional contributions and kindly requests potential contributors to follow the suggested guidelines below to ensure the code's overall quality and maintainability.

 ## MALA contributors

-Many people have contributed to MALA, and we are deeply thankful for it.
+Many people have made valuable contributions to MALA, and we are immensely grateful for their support.
-If you make a contribution to MALA, please add your name to the following, alphabetically ordered list of contributors and feel free to include a note of the nature of your contribution:
+If you decide to contribute to MALA, please add your name to the following alphabetically ordered list of contributors and include a note of the nature of your contribution:

 - Bartosz Brzoza (Bugfixes, GNN implementation)
 - Timothy Callow (Grid-size transferability)